12 Health Care Stocks Moving In Wednesday's After-Market Session

 Gainers

-AIkido Pharma (NASDAQ:AIKI) stock rose 8.13% to $0.93 during Wednesday's after-market session.
-At the close, AIkido Pharma's trading volume reached 1.5 million shares.
-This is 79.05% of its average volume over the last 100 days.
-The company's market cap stands at $32.4 million.
+Apollo Endosurgery (NASDAQ:APEN) shares increased by 5.62% to $3.74 during Wednesday's after-market session.
+Apollo Endosurgery's trading volume hit 1.1K shares by close, accounting for 0.84% of its average volume over the last 100 days.
+The company's market cap stands at $96.4 million.

-Tyme Technologies (NASDAQ:TYME) stock rose 4.34% to $1.2.
-At the close, Tyme Technologies's trading volume reached 889 shares.
-This is 0.2% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $156.2 million.
+Biomerica (NASDAQ:BMRA) shares moved upwards by 3.49% to $5.32.
+Trading volume for this security closed at 506, accounting for 0.34% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $62.5 million.

 Losers

-Avinger (NASDAQ:AVGR) shares decreased by 6.42% to $0.44 during Wednesday's after-market session.
-Today's trading volume for this security ended up closing at 333.3K shares, which is 3.8 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $37.5 million.
+DermTech (NASDAQ:DMTK) shares fell 8.94% to $31.5 during Wednesday's after-market session.
+Today's trading volume for this security ended up closing at 12.9K shares, which is 3.34 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $617.2 million.

-Aileron Therapeutics (NASDAQ:ALRN) shares decreased by 3.67% to $1.05.
-Aileron Therapeutics's trading volume hit 15.3K shares by close, accounting for 1.44% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $42.7 million.
+9 Meters Biopharma (NASDAQ:NMTR) stock fell 5.11% to $1.3.
+At the close, 9 Meters Biopharma's trading volume reached 371.6K shares.
+This is 9.3% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $264.4 million.

 Posted-In: BZI-TFMHealth Care After-Hours Center Movers General